Skip to main content

 Tried: Using 'openssl x509 -in cert -pubkey -noout' and expecting to see n and e directly

-This flag extracts the raw public key in PEM format, not the parsed modulus and exponent values.
-You would then need a second command ('openssl rsa -pubin -text -noout') to decode that PEM blob.
-The single-pass '-text -noout' flag prints n and e in hex directly from the certificate, which is simpler for the next factoring step.
+That flag extracts the raw public key in PEM form, not the parsed modulus and exponent, so you would need a second command to decode the blob.
+A single pass with -text -noout prints n and e in hex straight from the certificate, which is simpler for the factoring step.

 Learn more